jenna-jordan/jenna-jordan.github.io/_pages/backlog.md

 My career advice for students (& everyone else)
 :   This will be my attempt to put into words all of the tacit knowledge I have gained throughout my career about how to build a career - attempting to put into words the things nobody tells you about how to actually find jobs, network, etc.

+How to build your organization's first dbt project
+:   This will be a series targeting folks in government, nonprofits, or other orgs who want to start a dbt project for their organization but aren't quite sure how to go about it.
+Specifically focused on under-resourced environments where practitioners are likely to encounter institutional resistance.

 The transformation flow, part 2: data modeling design paradigms :    Part 2 of this series will be an overview of different data modeling techniques - 3rd normal form, dimensional models, data vault, one big table, etc. The goal is to introduce these different ways to model data and provide lots of links/references for folks to dig deeper if they wish, while also comparing/contrasting the methods.